Please visit the CapScribe 3 site.

 CapScribe 2 is a new captioning and video description editor.
 It’s based on the original CapScribe Editor, now multi-platform and re-imagined.

 The CapScribe 2 editor is an easy-to-use tool for creating non-commercial and non-broadcast digital videos for computer and web.

 Macintosh and Windows versions of CapScribe 2 are available for public institution beta testing.
 Initial beta releases focus on captioning.
 Later releases will incorporate video description and collaborative features.

 Help Us Test CapScribe 2

-Working with a late alpha version of CapScribe 2, we had a great time captioning Martin Luther King’s “I Have a Dream” speech which took place at the historic March on Washington, August 28, 1963.
+We had a great time using Capscribe 2 to caption the historic Martin Luther King’s “I Have a Dream” speech, which took place at the historic March on Washington, August 28, 1963.
 The speech is at once historic and so timely.

-– Easy to set up and use, offering users precise control over the creation of each caption or description.
+- Users have precise control and adjustment over the creation of each caption or description.

 - The video description component includes synthetic voice (text-to-speech) options in addition to a live recording feature.

 - We are exploring the integration of automated speech-to-text services as an adjunct to manual caption writing.